6 min read

 What is SaaS?

-SaaS is a cloud computing model where software is delivered over the internet as a service.
-Instead of installing software on individual computers or servers, users access it through a web browser.
+Instead of installing software on individual computers or servers like the on-premise model, users can access SaaS via cloud through a web browser.

 Advantages of SaaS